tobert/tobert.github.io/src/post/fio-output-explained.md

         lat (msec) : 4=1.07%, 10=27.04%, 20=65.43%, 50=6.46%, 100=0.01%

-In case you were thinking of parsing this madness with a quick script, you might want to know that this section will omit entries and whole lines if there is no data.
+In case you were thinking of parsing this madness with a quick script, you might want to know that the lat section will omit entries and whole lines if there is no data.
 For example, the SAS drive I've been referencing didn't manage to do any IO faster than a millisecond, so this is the only line.